SDADEEC/elevation_mapping/README.md

 * **`relocate_rate`** (double, default: 3.0)

     The rate (in Hz) at which the elevation map is checked for relocation following the tracking point.

+- **`time_tolerance`** (double, default: 0.0)

+	Time tolerance for updating the map with data before the last update.
+	This is useful when having multiple sensors adding data to the map.

 * **`length_in_x`**, **`length_in_y`** (double, default: 1.5, min: 0.0)